 Drying or Curing Time

-Some boat carpet adhesives have a longer and slower curing process than the others.
+Some boat carpet adhesives have a longer and slower curing process than others.
 While adhesive that instantly bonds to the surface can make your job easier, it can also be less convenient, especially if you make a mistake while installing your carpet.

 Boat carpet glue with longer drying or curing time allows for adjustability in case you end up making a mistake.